ESN2025/Wang_LAB1/README.md

-# Lab 1 : « Que la lumière soit » – Implémenter un « LED chaser »
+# Lab 1 : Let there be light” - Implement a led chaser

 ------